himasha89/teachsmart/README.md

 ## Overview

 TeachSmart is an innovative educational platform that combines artificial intelligence with modern teaching methodologies.
-The platform is designed to enhance the teaching experience by providing smart tools for lesson planning, document analysis, and student engagement.
+The platform enhances the teaching experience by providing smart tools for lesson planning, document analysis, grammar checking, and AI-assisted teaching.

 ## Features

-### Lesson Planning
+### Lesson Planning Assistant
-Create lesson plans with AI support.
-Generate comprehensive plans with objectives, activities, and assessments.
+Create comprehensive lesson plans with AI support.
+Input your requirements, and TeachSmart will generate lesson plans with objectives, activities, assessments, and materials needed.

 ### Document Analysis
-Analyze historical documents with NLP for insights.
-Upload PDFs and text files to extract summaries and key concepts.
+Upload and analyze documents with natural language processing.
+The platform supports PDF and text files, extracting key concepts and generating summaries to help understand complex materials.

 ### TeachBot
-Your AI teaching assistant.
-Ask questions, get lesson ideas, and receive instant support for all your teaching needs.
+Get instant teaching support through an AI-powered chat interface.
+Ask questions about teaching strategies, lesson ideas, or educational concepts to receive real-time guidance.

 ### Grammar Checker
-Check student writing for grammar and spelling errors in real-time.
-Get improvement suggestions and writing quality scores.
+Check student writing for grammar and spelling errors.
+The tool provides suggestions for improvements, calculates writing quality scores, and highlights potential issues with explanations.

 ## Tech Stack